 independent research organisation focused on developing methodologies, technologies and services for monitoring and modelling the seismic rock mass response to mining.

 Based in offices in Australia, South Africa and Canada, the 45 staff of the IMS have qualifications that include 8 PhD, 10 MSc and 17 Bachelor degrees with a collective 300 years of experience in this field.
-IMS currently supports over 200 customers in 31 countries.
-There are over 60 active IMS seismic monitoring systems in Australia, 40 in South Africa and at least 100 in the rest of the world.
+IMS currently supports 204 customers in 28 countries.
+There are 60 active IMS seismic monitoring systems in Australia, 43 in South Africa and 101 in the rest of the world.
 In 2010, the IMS bought the businesses and assets of ISS International and ISS Pacific.